firstcontributions/first-contributions/github-desktop-tutorial.md

 ## Make necessary changes and commit those changes

-Now open `Contributors.md` file in a text editor and add your name to it, then save the file.
+Now open `Contributors.md` file in a text editor, scroll to the bottom of the page and add your name to it, then save the file.

 Example: If your name is James Smith, It should look like this.

 \[James Smith] (https://github.com/jamessmith)

-You can see that there are changes to Contributors.md and they have been added.
+You can see that there are changes to Contributors.md and they have been added to the Github Desktop.

 <img style="left;" src="assets/dt1-status.png" alt="check status" />